-Occurrences of the word 'aggressive' (tracked in the last column of Table 1) can be found within most of the reports, no matter what year or decade.
+The occurrences of the word "aggressive" (these are tracked in last column of Table 1) can be found continuously within most of the reports, no matter what year or decade.

-The term is employed in the earliest reports to describe the global policy of Wal-Mart: 'In addition to our new store program, we continued our aggressive policy of remodeling and expanding older stores,' says Sam Walton, president, in the 1973 report; 'We will institute a professional, aggressive, and comprehensive corporate-wide training and development program which will be designed to upgrade the performance of our people at all levels,' says Ronald Mayer, CEO, in the 1975 report.
+First, the term of aggressiveness in the earliest reports is employed to describe the global policy of Wal-Mart:

+"In addition to our new store program, we continued our aggressive policy of remodeling and expanding older stores", says Sam Walton, President, in the 1973 report.

+"We will institute a professional, aggressive, and comprehensive corporate-wide training and development program which will be designed to upgrade the performance of our people at all levels", says Ronald Mayer, CEO, in the 1975 report.

-The expansion of Wal-Mart in the United States and then in other countries directly shows Wal-Mart's aggressiveness.
-Starting in Arkansas, Wal-Mart quickly spread out to neighbor states and then the whole country.
-It finally reached the international market in 1991 with Mexico, then Puerto Rico in 1992, Canada in 1994, Argentina and Brazil in 1995, Indonesia in 1996, etc. 'By late 1999, Wal-Mart had nearly 3,900 stores on four continents' (Ortega, 2000, p.
-373).
+The expansion of Wal-Mart in the United-States (and then in other countries) directly shows Wal-Mart's "aggressiveness".
+Starting in Arkansas, they quickly spread out to the neighbor states, and then the whole country.
+They finally reached the international market in 1991 with Mexico (Puerto Rico in 1992, Canada in 1994, Argentina and Brazil in 1995, Indonesia in 1996, etc).
+"By late 1999, Wal-Mart had nearly 3,900 stores on four continents."
+(Ortega, 2000: 373).

-In the latest reports (2004, 2005), 'aggressiveness' now refers to the way the 'story' of Wal-Mart is being told.
-The interesting oxymoron 'aggressive defense' reflects perfectly the actual situation and activities of Wal-Mart.
-Indeed, being aggressive is now part of policy, as Wal-Mart must defend itself against anti-Wal-Mart activists.
+Furthermore, as we look in the latest reports (2004 & 2005), "aggressiveness" now refers to the way they are telling the "story" of Wal-Mart.
+The interesting oxymoron "aggressive defense" reflects perfectly the actual situation and activities of Wal-Mart.
+Indeed, being aggressive is now part of their policy, as they must defend themselves against anti-Wal-Mart activists.

-We believe that the struggle of opposed hyperglobalization discourses explains why Wal-Mart for the past two years strategically dedicated itself to more aggressive storytelling practices.
+We believe that it is the struggle of opposed hyperglobalization discourses that explains why Wal-Mart for the past two years has rededicated its strategic direction to more aggressive storytelling practices.

-We must always do the right things in the right way, but we can also be more aggressive about telling our story.
-It is, after all, a great story, from the jobs we provide to the consumers we help, to the Communities we serve \dots we intend to do a lot more to communicate these messages this year.
-(W-M AR 2004, p.
-4)
+"We must always do the right things in the right way, but we can also be more aggressive about telling our story.
+It is, after all, a great story, from the jobs we provide to the consumers we help, to the Communities we serve... we intend to do a lot more to communicate these messages this year" (Wal-Mart Annual Report, 2004: 4).

-For me personally, you can expect to see me continue to tell the Wal-Mart story more aggressively.
-Our senior management team will join me in this important effort in the coming year.
-(Lee Scott, W-M AR 2005, p.
-13)
+"For me personally, you can expect to see me continue to tell the Wal-Mart story more aggressively.
+Our senior management team will join me in this important effort in the coming year" - Lee Scott, President & CEO (Wal-Mart Annual Report, 2005: 13).

-What does it mean for the Wal-Mart president and CEO to story more aggressively?
-Wal-Mart seems quite aggressive; it is the largest corporation in the world, with 1352 discount, 1713 supercenter stores, and 1.6 million employees worldwide, generating \$191.8 billion in fiscal year 2005 sales.
-We suggest that this quote about aggressiveness reflects Wal-Mart's increasing emphasis on carefully constructed narratives which we distinguish from more polyphonic co-created stories.
-Double narration and the invoking of the specter of Mr. Sam serve to enhance the illusion of polyphonic story.
-We suggest it is a narrative haunted by the ghost of its deceased executive and the voiceless ghosts of nameless associates.
+What does it mean for the Wal-Mart President and CEO to "story more aggressively"?
+Wal-Mart seems quite aggressive; it is the largest corporation in the world, with 1352 discount and 1713 super-center stores, and 1.6 million employees worldwide, generating \$191.8 billion in FY 2005 sales.
+We suggest that this quote about aggressiveness reflects Wal-Mart's increasing emphasis on carefully constructed narratives which we distinguish from more polyphonic co-create stories.
+Double-narration and the invoking of the specter of Mr. Sam serve to enhance the illusion of polyphonic story.
+We suggest it is a narrative haunted by the ghost of its deceased executive and voiceless ghosts of nameless associates.

-Next, we investigate how the specters (Sam and neo-Marxist) come to be produced, as well as their intertextual answerability and influence.
+Next, we investigate how the specters (Sam & neo-Marxist) come to be produced as well as their intertextual answerability and influence.